 Hosios David Chruch (Latomou Monastery)

 One of the most remarkable mosaics is the one that depicts a vision of the prophet Ezekiel with the young Christ sitting on a colorful arc of light.
 The Monastery is open daily from 10 – 17.00 except Mondays.
-It has a free entrance with a dress code: entrance is not allowed to those who wear shorts, short skirts, and sleeveless blouses.
+It has a free entrance with a dress code: please avoid shorts, short skirts, and sleeveless blouses.

 Dine at Ladadika (one of the coolest things to do in Thessaloniki)